-Call It Out anti-trolling campaign
+Call It Out: Our anti-trolling campaign

 Our Call It Out campaign is bringing together industry leaders and stakeholders across the education, business and not-for-profit sectors to promote online kindness and identify ways in which we can come together and tackle the growing issue of toxic behaviour online.

 Online bullying is a huge factor impacting people’s mental health, and is a significant barrier in enabling people to be the best versions of themselves.
 We believe that bullying should be called out in all its forms.

 We’ve already had support from the Anti-Bullying Alliance, who is offering anti-bullying resources and training for our Call It Out campaign.

 Other partners include social inclusion charity, Campaign for Learning and Fika, a mental wellbeing app used in further education settings across the country.
-FE News, a leader in further education-related news has also given the campaign its backing.
+FE News, a leader in further education-related news has also given the campaign it's backing.
 Other supporters include CACHE Alumni, an online resource service for people working in the care and education sectors.

 We're collaborating with experts and guests to create helpful resources and articles on the topic of anti-bullying.
 You can read the latest from our blog below: